christielau/portfolio/posts/data-science-ibank.md

 ---

 ## Client: A leading investment bank
->Q: Why would a bank need UX people in a data science project?
+> Q: Why would a bank need UX people in a data science project?
->A: Banks are very risk adversed.
+> A: Banks are very risk adversed.
 The industry needs UX people to help them reduce costs and risks.

 ## The problem to be solved
 - Disparate tools and data
 - Difficult process to get anything done
 - Fear of overspending and exhausting resources

-Some stats for you:
-> "The reason data scientists are hired in the first place is to develop algorithms and build machine learning models.
-Yet 80 percent of a data scientist’s valuable time is spent simply finding, cleaning and reorganizing huge amounts of data."
+> The reason data scientists are hired in the first place is to develop algorithms and build machine learning models.
+Yet 80 percent of a data scientist’s valuable time is spent simply finding, cleaning and reorganizing huge amounts of data.

 Too much time spent on finding stuff = Wasting data scientists' time = Wasting money